Ro45CR7zz/Doggie-Char-Counter/README.md

 Characterr Counterrrr......
-counts the no of characterzz
+countz the no of characterzz
 the doggie's length keeps on increazzingg